O'Fallon, Missouri

-O'Fallon (/oʊˈfælən/ oh-FAL-ən) is a city located along Interstates 64 and 70 between Lake St. Louis and St. Peters in St. Charles County, Missouri, United States.
-It is part of the St. Louis metropolitan statistical area.
-As of the 2020 census, O'Fallon had a population of 91,316, making it the largest suburb of St. Louis, as well as the largest municipality in St. Charles County and the seventh-largest in Missouri.
-O'Fallon's namesake in St. Clair County, Illinois, is also part of the St. Louis metropolitan statistical area.
-The two O'Fallons are one of the few pairs of same-named municipalities to be part of the same MSA.
+O'Fallon (/oʊˈfælən/ oh-FAL-ən) is a city in St. Charles County, Missouri, United States.
+It is part of the St. Louis metropolitan statistical area, located along Interstates 64 and 70 between Lake St. Louis and St. Peters.
+As of the 2020 census, O'Fallon had a population of 91,316, making it the most populous suburb of St. Louis, as well as the most populous municipality in St. Charles County and the 7th most populous in Missouri.
+O'Fallon's namesake in St. Clair County, Illinois, is also part of the St. Louis region.
+The two cities are one of the few pairs of same-named municipalities to be part of the same metro area.

 History

 O'Fallon was founded in 1856 by Nicholas Krekel.
 The community was named by Krekel's older brother, Judge Arnold Krekel, after John O'Fallon, the president of the North Missouri Railroad.
-A post office called O'Fallon has been in operation since 1859 with its first postmaster being Nicholas Krekel.
+A post office called O'Fallon has been in operation since 1859 with Nicholas Krekel as first postmaster.
 The St. Mary's Institute of O'Fallon was listed on the National Register of Historic Places in 2007.

 In 2006, Money magazine named O'Fallon 39th in its "Best 100 Places to Live".
 The magazine also ranked O'Fallon 68th out of 100 in 2008, 26th out of 100 in 2010, and 42nd out of 100 in 2017.